 Print out the dots and try it out with your team.

 You can use a brainstorming session to come up with as many ideas as possible.
 Of course, don’t stop at the Nine-Dot Problem.
-Organize creative brainstorming sessions whenever you can because that’s where communication and collaboration come into play.
+Organize creative brainstorming sessions whenever you can because that’s where communication and visual collaboration come into play.

 Another way could be to encourage the team to act on ideas outside of a group setting, which would provide more individual freedom and responsibility.
 This puts an even greater emphasis on your communication capabilities and giving feedback, without anyone taking it personally if the idea turns out to be bad.